Reference Signals

 csiRsConfig = CsiRsConfig([zpCsiRsSet, nzpCsiRsSet])

-Easy and simple configuration: You can quickly create a typical CSI-RS configuration without getting involved with the complexity of different CSI-RS configuration parameters.
-For example the following code configures CSI-RS with one NZ and one NZP resources.
+Easy configuration: You can quickly create a typical CSI-RS configuration without dealing with the complexity of various CSI-RS configuration parameters.
+For example, the following code configures CSI-RS with one NZP and one ZP resource.

 # Create the carrier and bandwidth part objects